yasante7/chanceme/README.md

 # Done
+1. Database Not receiving: Unlinked supabase, will add later when everything is working fine

 # Up on the list
-1. Database Not receiving
+1. Add the programs data.
-2.
+2. Work on the dashboard

+# Working On
+1. Adding the data.
+Creating utils code to take care of the implementation.